ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 ### Wide and Rapid Variation in Path Capacity

-As many end devices have moved to wireless connectivity for the final hop (Wi-Fi, 5G, or LTE), new problems in bandwidth detction have emerged from radio interference and signal strength effects.
+As many end devices have moved to wireless connectivity for the final hop (Wi-Fi, 5G, or LTE), new problems in bandwidth detection have emerged from radio interference and signal strength effects.

 Each of these technologies can experience sudden changes in capacity as the end user device moves from place to place and encounters new sources of interference.
 Microwave ovens, for example, can cause a throughput degradation of more than a factor of 2 while active [Micro].